makersacademy/news-summary-challenge/README.md

 I'm using my own server built with node/express to access the guardian api.
 [link to repo]

-For testing purposes this server is run locally, however it is deployed on heroku as well and can be accessed from there as well.
+For testing purposes this server is run locally, however it is deployed on Heroku as well and can be accessed from there as well.

 **Guardian articles**